Chwiggy/thesis_bachelor/src/thesis.typ

 = Transit Access
   == Measures of Access
-    There is plenty of ways to operationalise access with transit then.
+    There is plenty of ways to operationalise access with transit then
     //TODO expand
     === Isochrones as a Measure of Reach
       An easy tool to asses a basic measure of access are isochrone maps.